shudd3r/skeletons/README.md

 - Updating template placeholder values used in existing package files

 ### Basic Usage
+Neither applications nor libraries will use this package directly, but as a command line tool of a skeleton package they were built with - either tool application or project's composer dev binary.

+To avoid conflicts it is released as a standalone package that doesn't use any production dependencies, and php version compatibility is the only limitation.

 Before diving into details you can learn some basics about skeleton scripts by browsing files (or playing with to some extent) embedded [skeleton package example](example).

-Neither applications nor libraries will use this package directly, but as a command line tool of the skeleton package they were built with (dev dependency).
-To avoid conflicts it is released as a standalone package that doesn't use any production dependencies, and php version compatibility is the only limitation.

 #### Skeleton package
 Here's a list of main steps to create and use skeleton package - following